Curry County is named for George Curry, territorial governor of New Mexico who signed the bill creating the county.

 Contractor: J E Morgan & Sons

-Description: The building faces north and is a rectangular three story sand colored brick and concrete structure.
-The building is located on landscaped grounds in the center of the city.
+Description: The building faces north and is a three story blond brick and cast concrete structure.
+The rectangular shaped building is located on landscaped grounds in the center of Clovis.
+The building has a cruciform plan with raised basement.
 The north front has stone trim at the central entrance.
+Vertically fluted, engaged pilasters frame the entry area and surround the second story window above.
+Zia form cast concrete spandrels embellish the slightly projecting north and south wings between the first and second story windows.
 Extensive use of the Zia symbol decorate the exterior.
+The interior has terrazzo floors, grey marble wainscot, and plaster walls and ceiling.
+Etched glass decorates the main entry with a simple linear pattern.
+The second story courtroom is modern with vinyl tile floors, wood paneled walls, and an acoustical tile ceiling.
+Doors throughout the building are glass and wood, with transoms.
 The building was a Works Progress Administration project.
 An addition to the building were constructed in 1954.
 The architect was Schaefer, Merrell & Associate and the contractor was Cottle Construction Company.

-Note: The first courthouse was built by J Sterling Marsh Manufacturing Company at a cost of $35,000.
-The second and present courthouse was constructed at a cost of $150,000.
+History: The county was created in 1909 and Clovis was selected as the county seat in 1910.
+The first courthouse was a two story structure built by J Stirling Marsh Manufacturing Company in 1910 at a cost of $35,000.
+The courthouse was demolished in 1954.
+The second and present courthouse was constructed in 1935 to 1936 at a cost of $150,000.

 Photos taken 2007, 2016 and 2019